-is my personal log, as I recorded it daily, on a little Dictaphone and the
+(This is my personal log, as I recorded it daily, on a little Dictaphone then the

-Bambola Quatre is a 36ft Angus Primrose designed, MOODY 36ft, centre cockpit sloop, built in 1979.
+Quatre is a 36ft Angus Primrose designed, MOODY 36ft, centre cockpit sloop,

 people cross the Atlantic, East to West, in November or December to take full